-The electric fuel pump and fuel level sensor are not serviceable components.
-If either component fails, it must be replaced.
+The vacuum pulse fuel pump is not a serviceable component.
+If the pump fails, it must be replaced.

 TESTING

 Whenever any maintenance or inspection is made on the fuel system during which there may be fuel leakage, there should be no welding, smoking, open flames, etc., in the area.